 There are many advantages to attending faith-based rehabilitation for drug addiction.
 Clients can talk to staff and other like-minded individuals about their religious and spiritual concerns.
 Everyone attending these programs shares similar spiritual beliefs, which provides fellowship with other believers who are going through similar problems.
 Most faith-based rehabilitation programs are designed for people who already have a particular religious belief.
 For example, a Christian drug rehab center approaches treatment and recovery from a Christian perspective.
 There are many different faith-based rehabilitation programs available across the nation.

-The State of Substance Abuse and Addiction in the United States and How Faith and Spirituality Helps
+The State of Substance Abuse in the United States and How Faith and Spirituality Helps

 Well-rounded rehabilitation is the best approach to help someone addicted to treatment, and this involves healing the mind, body, and spirit.
 Nearly one in ten Americans aged 12 or older have a substance use disorder involving alcohol or drugs.
 Pain medication addiction and abuse is an ongoing issue across the nation.
 Approximately 2.1 million Americans struggle with an opioid use disorder, and 1.8 million have a prescription drug addiction.
 Overall, per the Substance Abuse and Mental Health Services Administration, it is estimated that over 20 million people have a substance use disorder that involves drugs or alcohol.